iluwatar/java-design-patterns/trampoline/README.md

 ## Intent

-Trampoline pattern is used for implementing algorithms recursively in Java without blowing the stack and to interleave the execution of functions without hard coding them together.
+The trampoline pattern is used for implementing algorithms recursively in Java without blowing the stack and to interleave the execution of functions without hard coding them together.

 ## Explanation

 Recursion is a frequently adopted technique for solving algorithmic problems in a divide and conquer style.
-For example calculating fibonacci accumulating sum and factorials.
-In these kinds of problems recursion is more straightforward than their loop counterpart.
-Furthermore recursion may need less code and looks more concise.
+For example, calculating Fibonacci accumulating sum and factorials.
+In these kinds of problems, recursion is more straightforward than their loop counterpart.
+Furthermore, recursion may need less code and looks more concise.
 There is a saying that every recursion problem can be solved using a loop with the cost of writing code that is more difficult to understand.

-However recursion type solutions have one big caveat.
-For each recursive call it typically needs an intermediate value stored and there is a limited amount of stack memory available.
+However, recursion type solutions have one big caveat.
+For each recursive call, it typically needs an intermediate value stored and there is a limited amount of stack memory available.
 Running out of stack memory creates a stack overflow error and halts the program execution.

-Trampoline pattern is a trick that allows us define recursive algorithms in Java without blowing the stack.
+The trampoline pattern is a trick that allows us to define recursive algorithms in Java without blowing the stack.

-Real world example
+Real-world example

 > A recursive Fibonacci calculation without the stack overflow problem using the Trampoline pattern.